DiogoCruz40/Labseq/README.md

 ### **Start-up**

-Navigate to the project directory and run the following commands in the command line:
+Navigate to the project directory and run docker through the following command lines:

 ```shell
 cd Labseq